Why aren’t allergy medications working? Two words: Non-allergic Rhinitis

 Due to the similar symptoms, discovering whether someone has allergic or non-allergic rhinitis can be challenging for some healthcare providers if they aren’t running a diagnostic test.4

 Luckily, specific IgE blood testing may help healthcare providers better understand your condition and get you the treatment you need.
-Specific IgE blood testing is a simple blood test that helps clinicians determine what you may be allergic to.
+Specific IgE blood testing is a convenient blood test that helps clinicians determine what you may be allergic to.
 It can also be used to help rule out the role of allergies if you are having allergy-like symptoms.

 What if my test is negative?